Brought to you by Choose Reddding

 There are many snowshoeing opportunities in the Mount Shasta area, but the trek to Faery Falls may be the most accessible of them all.
 While you may not be able to see the 19th century ruins of Ney Springs Resort if there is a lot of snow accumulation, the hike still provides plenty of beauty.

-The trail is only 1.3 miles roundtrip, so even if your snowshoeing through heavy snowpack, it’s still an adventure that won’t take very long.
+The trail is only 1.3 miles roundtrip, so even if you’re snowshoeing through heavy snowpack, it’s still an adventure that won’t take very long.
 And the waterfall payoff of the nearly 50 foot Faery Falls is well worth the price of admission (free).
 You could even make it a double trip by taking your snowshoes over to the nearby Lake Siskiyou, which offers unparalleled views of Mount Shasta.

 With the easy access of snowshoes throughout Northern California, you have no excuse to take the winter off of an outdoor excursion, and these hikes are the perfect way to get your feet wet (wear heavy socks).